-Over the last couple of months, we have seen the novel coronavirus (COVID-19) slowly move closer to home.
-This has dominated our headlines and the information feels difficult to escape.
-Counseling Services staff want to assure you that it is normal to experience worry in the face of uncertainty.
+Over the last couple of months, COVID-19 has dominated our headlines and the information feels difficult to escape.
+Counseling Center staff want to assure you that it is normal to experience worry in the face of uncertainty.

-Visit SUNY Cortland's COVID-19 page for more information.
+Visit SUNY Cortland's COVID-19 page and Restart page for more information.
 Read our tips on managing the stress of living with COVID-19 (PDF).

-During this trying, and unique time we are in, it is crucial to practice self-care to promote overall wellness and prevent the cumulative effects of stress.
+During this trying and unique time, it is crucial to practice self-care to promote overall wellness and prevent the cumulative effects of stress.
 Below are some resources to aid in thinking about and implementing self-care strategies and routines: